kubevirt/user-guide/workloads/virtual-machines/startup-scripts.md

 KubeVirt supports the cloud-init NoCloud datasource which involves injecting startup scripts through the use of a disk attached to the VM.

-In order to assign a custom userdata script to a VirtualMachine using this method, users must define a disk and a volume for the NoCloud datasource in the VirtualMachine's spec.
+In order to assign a custom userdata script to a VirtualMachineInstance using this method, users must define a disk and a volume for the NoCloud datasource in the VirtualMachineInstance's spec.

 ### Cloud-init user-data as clear text